opentechschool-zurich/resources/flutter/firebase/README.md

 [Here](01-syncronous/main.dart) you can get the complete [`main.dart`](01-syncronous/main.dart).

-### Streams and having multiple Users updating the same value
+### Streams and having multiple users updating the same value

 If you halready did the asynchronous Counter, you should probably startagain from a _clean_ `main.dart`.